THRUPTHILC/RFM-Analysis/README.md

-**RFM ANALYSIS:
-RECENCY-FREQUENCY-MONETARY**

-RFM strategy helps optimize marketing budget by focusing efforts on the most valuable customer segments, while the framework behind coupon codes enables e-commerce businesses to implement targeted promotions effectively within their marketing strategies.

-The RFM strategy is a data-driven marketing technique used by companies to segment their customers based on their past behavior.
-RFM stands for:

-1.Recency: How recently a customer made a purchase.

-2.Frequency: How often a customer makes purchases.

-3.Monetary: How much money a customer spends.

-By analyzing these three dimensions, businesses can categorize customers into different segments (e.g., high-value/loyal customers,low-value, infrequent customers).
-This segmentation helps in targeting marketing efforts more effectively.

-PROJECT DESCRIPTION:

-Data cleaning and manipulating:

-1. I have taken a e-commerce data of 2,011 records which has customer id, monetary value of the order,units purchased, order date,	Last_Purchase_date columns for customer segmentation.
-2. As the data is from 2019-2020, i have considered analysis date as max date of ordered purchased.
-3. Recency is calculated by analysis date-last purchase date
-4. Frequency is calculated by countif() for no of times customer ordered the items.
-5. Monetary value is calculated by sumif() for total order amount
-6. By adding Pivot table1 i have segregated the data which was in order level to customer level.

-RFM Analysis:

-1.I need customers in 3 segments(3-->highest score,2-->intermediate score,1--.least score)

-2.I will group the customer by percentile. =PERCENTILE.EXC()

-RECENCY:
-1. I divided customer who have purchased within 49 days(33%),50-259(66%),>259(99%)
-2. The score for recent customer is 3,intermediate is 2 and least show up customers is 1

-FREQUENCY:
-1. I divided customer who have purchased 2 times(33%),9 times(66%),>9(99%)
-2. The score for frequent customer is 3,intermediate is 2 and least frequent customers is 1

-MONETARY:
-1. I divided customer who have shopped for 3156 rupees(33%), 16980 rupees(66%),>16980 rupees(99%)
-2. The score for high spent customer is 3,intermediate is 2 and least spent customers is 1.

-RFM SCORE:
-1.Concatinating the RFM scores results in 3 digit code 2.Pivot table2 is craeted to consolidate the number of customers.

-Marketing strategy:

-1.333-->The best customer(Recent,Frequent and good spent).We can provide service to retain them

-2.233-->lacks recency, so shopping notification can make them recent

-3.323-->lacks frequency,strategy like offers on further orders can make them frequent

-4.332-->lacks spending money,stragey like flat off on higher amount order can make them to spend more

-5.133-->Srategy brigning to platform can make them 333

-6.313-->Making them frequent,can push these category to 333.

-7.111-->No investment needed.

-Likewise, customer segmentation and retention can be planned with minimal budget and max returns.
+**Project Description**:

+**Data Cleaning and Manipulation:**

+I acquired an e-commerce dataset comprising 2,011 records containing customer ID, order monetary value, units purchased, order date, and last purchase date for customer segmentation.
+Considering the analysis date as the latest order date within 2019-2020, I calculated:

+**Recency**: Defined as analysis date minus last purchase date.

+**Frequency**: Count of orders per customer using COUNTIF().

+**Monetary Value**: Total order amount per customer using SUMIF().

+I transformed the order-level data into customer-level data using Pivot Table 1.

+**RFM Analysis:**

+Customer Segmentation into 3 Segments:

+Customers are categorized into three segments based on RFM scores (3 for highest, 2 for intermediate, 1 for least):

+Recency: Customers are segmented into recent (within 49 days, 33%), intermediate (50-259 days, 66%), and least recent (>259 days, 99%).

+Frequency: Customers are segmented into frequent (9 times or more, 66%), intermediate (2-8 times, 33%), and least frequent (less than 2 times, 1%).

+Monetary: Customers are segmented into high-spending (more than ₹16,980, 99%), intermediate (₹3,156-₹16,980, 66%), and least spending (less than ₹3,156, 33%).

+**RFM Score:**

+Concatenated RFM scores result in a 3-digit code.

+Marketing Strategy:

+I developed a marketing strategy based on RFM segments:

+333: Targeted service offerings to retain the best customers (recent, frequent, high-spending).

+233: Implement shopping notifications to increase recency.

+323: Offer incentives to increase purchase frequency.

+332: Provide discounts on higher order amounts to boost spending.

+133: Attract customers back to the platform for potential high-value transactions.

+313: Encourage repeat purchases to convert into high-value customers.

+111: No specific investment needed for this segment.

+This customer segmentation approach enables effective marketing planning with minimal budget and maximized returns.